Regulators to soften rules to help revive securitisation

 "A simpler set of approaches, more aligned to the underlying capital framework, and a revised calibration should serve the committee's goal of ensuring that securitisation exposures are supported by an appropriate amount of capital," Ingves, who is also governor of the Swedish central bank, said.

-The Association for Financial Markets in Europe (AFME), which represents banks such as Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N), said the easing wouldn't be enough to kick-start the market on its own.
+The Association for Financial Markets in Europe (AFME), which represents banks like Deutsche Bank and Goldman Sachs, said the easing wouldn't be enough to kick start the market on its own.

 The European Banking Authority is due shortly to publish its definition of high quality liquid assets and bankers hope it includes top-grade securitisations to encourage issuance.